Skip to content

 path str

-The path specifying the filename and its location within the library.
-The path should start with a forward slash and include the filename.
-Example: '/library/Templates/.setup.yaml'
+Location of the file in Library.
+It must start with a forward slash and include the filename.
+Example: '/Dashboards/Cisco/Overview.json'

 required